-Tax exemption is also availalbe for Research Foundation business in the States of Florida, New Jersey and Tennessee. these forms are available by contacting firstname.lastname@example.org or at x2473.
+Tax exemption is also available for Research Foundation business in the States of Florida, New Jersey and Tennessee.
+These forms are available by contacting email@example.com or at x2473.

 Transportation expenses over $75 require receipts.
 Examples include ground transportation such as taxi or shuttle expenses, parking and tolls.